 IN THE SPOTLIGHT

-- Father Bob: The Larrikin Priest has become the first book in Australia to be the subject of an online web experience with a mix of interactivity and layered content for a totally immersive experience of the book.
+Her most recent crime book, Left For Dead, was voted by Australian booksellers, authors, publishers and readers one of the top 50 books of the year, and awarded a You Can’t Put Down sticker on the cover in retailers, libraries and online.
+Her 2013 biography Father Bob: The Larrikin Priest became the first book in Australia to be the subject of an online web experience with a mix of interactivity and layered content for a totally immersive experience of the book.
 Check it out on www.penguin.com.au/true-stories/